All Episodes

 He's got a new anti-Obama ad that's running as well.

-Mike Boyd killed at 15, beaten with bricks after a gang member crashed into his car.
+Mike Boyd, killed at 15, beaten with bricks after a gang member crashed into his car.

-When he refused to flash a gang hand sign, he was shot five times in the back.
+Severo Enriquez, just 14 years old, when he refused to flash a gang hand sign, he was shot five times in the back.

 They all died in 2001 in Chicago.

-The Sun Times called it urban terrorism and demanded action on gang violence.
+The Sun-Times called it urban terrorism and demanded action on gang violence.

-But that same year, a Chicago State Senator named Barack Obama voted against expanding the death penalty for gang-related murders.
+But that same year, a Chicago state senator named Barack Obama voted against expanding the death penalty for gang-related murders.

 Can a man so weak in the war on gangs be trusted in the war on terror?

-Whoa, this just has them fit to be tied.
+Oh, this just has them fit to be tied.

-In the drive-by media last night, MSNBC hardball host Chris Matthews talking to Roger Simon of the politico, Jonathan K. Part of the Washington Post about this ad.
+In the drive-by media last night, MSNBC hardball host Chris Matthews talking to Roger Simon of the Politico, Jonathan K. Part of the Washington Post about this ad.

-This guy hides under a rock every couple generations, shows up again with another ad against a black candidate.
+This guy hides under a rock every couple generations, shows up again with another ad against a black candidate or using a black person as the bad guy.

-Well, I gotta say, although I'm not a great fan of Brown, and and you know, I wrote extensively about the Willie Horton ad when it was used in in a negative way.
+Well, I've got to say, although I'm not a great fan of Brown, and I wrote extensively about the Willie Horton ad when it was used in a negative way, I'm not sure you can say this ad is racially motivated.

-But it's not I mean, you can't say that every time someone uses Barack Obama's picture in an ad, it's racism.
+But it's not, I mean, you can't say that every time someone uses Barack Obama's picture in an ad, it's racism.

 I mean, the guy is what the guy is.

-That was uh that was Jonathan Kay part.
+That was Jonathan Kay part.

 So Matthews had his lunch handed to him by a couple fellow travelers there on DNC TV last night.

-See, knee jerk reaction is what Matthews had.
+See, knee-jerk reaction is what Matthews had.

 Well, you got an ad talking about Obama, black guy.